Certificate in Aerospace Innovation

 Aerospace 10K “Pitchfest” Competition

-The Aerospace 10K Competition “Pitchfest,” where six times teams presented their startup business ideas focused on entrepreneurial aerospace innovation to a panel of expert judges for a chance to win a $10K prize.
+The Aerospace 10K Competition “Pitchfest,” where four teams presented their startup business ideas focused on entrepreneurial aerospace innovation to a panel of expert judges for a chance to win a $10K prize.

 Aerospace Innovator’s Seminar Series